justcovenant/justcovenant/README.md

 - 👋 Hi, I’m @justcovenant
-- 👀 I’m interested in The Blockchain and the Metaverse
+- 👀 I’m interested in The Blockchain, the Metaverse, the Cloud, DevOps and any backend/infrastructure related stuff
 - 🌱 I’m currently learning Backend Development
 - 💞️ I’m looking to collaborate on any thing related to tech
 - 📫 How to reach me @just_covenant_